nelsonlove/zettel-tools/README.md

 # zettel-tools
-CLI tools for use with The Archive.app
+CLI tools for use with The Archive.app.